 For the remainder of this post, we’ll focus on the intention setting portion.
-It’s the most mindful piece of growing and achieving new things.
-Taking time to uncover your intentions first empowers you to write resolutions and goals you are genuinely connected to and deeply driven to achieve.
-It makes your goals make sense!
+Mindfully taking time to uncover your intentions empowers you to set goals you are genuinely connected to and deeply driven to achieve.
+And this intention-setting exercise will make your goals make sense!

-It is important to remember as you go through the guidelines below, intentions are not goals or resolutions.
+It is important as you go through the Intention Setting Guide to remember that intentions are not goals or resolutions.
 Goals and resolutions hinge on the outcome.
-Intentions place your heart and soul at the helm and determine just how you plan on experiencing the growth or how you want to feel along the way.
+Intentions place your heart and soul at the helm and determine how you plan on experiencing the growth or how you want to feel along the way.

-This guide to setting intentions asks you to consider 3 powerful ideas.
+This guide Intention Setting Guide asks you to consider 3 powerful ideas.